LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: Introduction

 \subsection{Our Contribution}

-We created a novel lightweight post-quantum signature named \ensuremath{\texttt{INFinity}\mbox{-}\texttt{HORS}} (\infhors).
-Our key observation is that the main overhead of hash-based signatures stems from the management of one-time public keys.
-To address this problem, we develop innovative strategies that permit verifiers to construct one-time public keys without interacting with the signers or any other third parties. \infhors~transforms one-time \hors~into a multiple-time signature by permitting verifiers to extract one-time keys from a master public key via encrypted pseudo-random function evaluations.
-To the best of our knowledge, this is the first HORS-type (hash-based) scheme that lifts the limitation of number of messages to be signed without having special assumptions like semi-honest servers (ANT \cite{behnia2021towards}), trusted hardware (HASES \cite{Yavuz:HASES:ICC2023}) or costly signing and large key sizes (XMSS \cite{hulsing2013optimal}, SPHINCS+ \cite{bernstein2019sphincs+}).
-Our design offers several desirable properties, as follows:
+{\em We propose \ensuremath{\texttt{LiteQSign}}, a novel lightweight PQ signature that enables verifiers to derive one-time public keys independently, eliminating the need for interaction with signers or third parties.
+By extending the one-time $\hors$ scheme into a multiple-time signature, $\infhors$ allows verifiers to extract one-time keys from a master public key via encrypted pseudo-random function evaluations using fully homomorphic encryption (FHE).
+To the best of our knowledge, this is the first $\hors$-type hash-based scheme that lifts message-signing constraints without relying on semi-honest servers (ANT \cite{behnia2021towards}), trusted hardware (HASES \cite{Yavuz:HASES:ICC2023}), or the high computational and storage costs of XMSS \cite{hulsing2013optimal} and SLH-DSA \cite{cooper2024stateless}.} Our design offers several desirable properties, as follows:

-\underline{\textbf{\textit{ $\bullet$ Signer Computational/Energy Efficiency}}}: Our scheme makes only one call to the one-time signature scheme, \hors, with identical signature sizes, and it is {\em optimal} with respect to \hors.
-Hence, \infhors~performs only a small-constant number (e.g., $16$) of Pseudo-Random Function (PRF) calls per signing.
-Table \ref{tab:embeddedperformance} shows that \infhors~signature generation is $19.5$ times and $1130$ times faster than NIST PQC standards Dilithium-\romannum{2} and Falcon-512, respectively.
-It is even significantly more efficient than the best conventional-secure (ECC-based) signatures.
-As shown in Section \ref{sec:performance}, this efficiency directly translates into substantial energy savings.
+$\bullet$ \textbf{\textit{Signer-Optimal Computation with Energy Efficiency}}: Our scheme makes a single call to the one-time $\hors$ signature scheme while maintaining identical signature sizes, achieving \textit{optimal efficiency} relative to $\hors$.
+Thus, $\infhors$ requires only a small, constant number (e.g., $16$) of Pseudo-Random Function (PRF) calls per signing.
+As shown in Table \ref{tab:embeddedperformance}, it achieves ${19.5\times}$ and ${1130\times}$ faster signature generation compared to NIST PQC standards ML-DSA-\romannum{2} and Falcon-512, respectively.
+Also, it surpasses even the most efficient ECC-based conventional signatures.
+As detailed in Section \ref{sec:performance}, this computational efficiency translates directly into significant energy savings.